 What is the monthly cost?

 Paying for senior housing can be expensive and difficult to navigate.
 Adult foster care is typically half the cost of a nursing home.
 Pricing varies depending on geography and care needs.
-The monthly cost of a private room at Sparrow Senior Living is currently $5,800.
-This includes room and board, 24 hour care, food, activities, laundry services, and housekeeping services.
+Private room rates for Sparrow Senior Living are available upon request.
+Our monthly rate includes room and board, 24 hour care, food, activities, laundry services, and housekeeping services.

 It's important to note that the cost of an adult foster care home typically includes daily care services as well as room and board.
 Assisted living and nursing homes commonly itemize services separately on an a la carte basis.

 Are there options for financial assistance through Medicare/Medicaid/VA?

 Medicare does not pay for any costs associated with assisted living communities, including adult foster homes.
 Medicare is a federally administered program, and adult foster care homes have no federal guidelines; rather they are state regulated.
 When Medicare does pay for long-term care (typically in a nursing home setting), there are many requirements and caveats, and you may be required to pay a for a portion or percentage of your care.
 Medicare does not cover room and board charges, only care services.
 It could still cover in-patient hospital care, medical appointments, home health care, and prescriptions outside the home, just as it would if a resident lived in a regular residence.

 Medicaid is administered at a state level and therefore is more flexible and likely to offer financial assistance and programs to assist with adult foster care home costs.
 Just like Medicare, Medicaid can only pay for care services; it will not cover the cost of room and board.
 Medicaid in Michigan will pay for long-term care in a nursing home, or for home and community-based services through the MI Choice Waiver program or PACE, if you meet certain medical and financial eligibility criteria.